Drummerx05/gtfo-terminal-completions/README.md

 The **LIST** command is used in game to create, well... lists of items.
 This Mod leverages that created list to then help auto populate **PING** and **QUERY** (LOGS will create a completion list for READ)

+The basic commands are now "custom" commands and will fail to display correctly for anyone not running this mod.
+I added some experimental synchronizing capability which should allow parties that run the mod to share LIST completions and see command outputs from each other.
+It's a bit unfortunate, but the way the game seems to handle Terminal commands and output kind of limits my options.

 ### Tab Completion

 The list is used to populate entities when pressing the *Tab* key (Known as "Tab Completion").